evkx/evkx.github.io/content/models/lucid/air/Air_Pure/_index.md

 ---
 title: Lucid Air Pure
 linktitle: "Air Pure"
-description: "Lucid Air Pure is an all-electric sedan with a EPA range of up to 660 km (410 miles).
+description: "Lucid Air Pure is an all-electric sedan with a WLTP range of up to 747 km (464 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true